Why New Gold Inc. (NGD)’s Most Recent Report Reveals Some Hints About Its Future

 NGD’s Market Performance

-NGD stocks went down by -3.87% for the week, with a monthly drop of -19.07% and a quarterly performance of 10.13%, while its annual performance rate touched 122.36%.
-The volatility ratio for the week stands at 5.60% while the volatility levels for the past 30 days are set at 5.82% for New Gold Inc..
-The simple moving average for the period of the last 20 days is -9.63% for NGD stocks with a simple moving average of 30.45% for the last 200 days.
+NGD stocks went up by 2.20% for the week, with a monthly drop of -7.00% and a quarterly performance of 11.38%, while its annual performance rate touched 122.57%.
+The volatility ratio for the week stands at 7.30% while the volatility levels for the past 30 days are set at 6.05% for New Gold Inc..
+The simple moving average for the period of the last 20 days is -1.22% for NGD stocks with a simple moving average of 37.98% for the last 200 days.

-During the last 5 trading sessions, NGD fell by -3.87%, which changed the moving average for the period of 200-days by +98.70% in comparison to the 20-day moving average, which settled at $1.9040.
-In addition, New Gold Inc. saw 97.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NGD rose by +2.20%, which changed the moving average for the period of 200-days by +144.74% in comparison to the 20-day moving average, which settled at $1.8745.
+In addition, New Gold Inc. saw 111.36% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NGD